folkertdev/reversible-debugger/bachelor-thesis/thesis.md

 # The Main Idea

-The PPDP'17 paper builds a programing model that features three basic concepts: a process calculus, multiparty session types and a reversible semantics.
+The PPDP'17 paper builds a programming model that features three basic concepts: a process calculus, multiparty session types and a reversible semantics.
 The result of combining these ideas allows runtime verification of programs, with the possibility of dealing with failure in a flexible way.

 The process calculus is a low-level programming language that allows concurrent communication.